alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 The Nano-Power Skill increases the chances of successfully activating a Nano-power.

 ## Controlling and Unleashing Nano-powers
+A key feature of Shadowrun magic is the ability to decide the amount of risk and reward involved in casting a spell.
+RAW CY_Borg has a risk attached to activating nano-powers, but gives no opportunity for characters to affect that risk.
+By RAW, activating a nano-power is also fairly difficult, which makes it very risky.

+I think two changes are in order: 1) Introducing the **Nanopower skill** increases the baseline success chance, which addresses basic competence; 2) The **Controlled/Unleashing** rules below allow a minimum of tactical choice in the activation of nano-powers.

-Some nano-powers can be activated with more **control** or **unleashed** at great risk.
+Nano-powers can be activated with more **control** or **unleashed** at great risk.
 This allows the PC to pick a risk-reward level that they are comfortable with.
 A **controlled** approach increases the chances of success dramatically at the guaranteed cost of damage. **Unleashing** nanopowers brings the higher risk of failure and more damage, but promises greatly amplified effects on a success.

 | Activation | DR     | Success | Failure | Fumble|
 |------------|--------|---------|---------|-------|